LightAndLight/lightandlight.github.io/_posts/2021-02-06-rust-defun-example.md

 I'm an experienced Haskell programmer, and I've been writing a lot of Rust lately.
 I recently ran into a little trouble when porting a simple function from Haskell to Rust.
-This article is a short description of that journey.
+This article is a short description of my journey.

 ---